vasilysmolin/php-project-lvl1/README.md

 1. Install project

-	composer create-project vasilysmolin/hexlet_php_project_lvl1
+	composer global create-project vasilysmolin/hexlet_php_project_lvl1

 2. Play any of the five games.
-Rules: Answer 3 questions correctly in a row or start the game over
+Rules: Answer 3 questions correctly in a row or start the game over.
+Example:

-	cd /hexlet_php_project_lvl1

-	make brain-['name_game']

-## Example:

 	make brain-even